I hope you know what a display server is. It is the underlying technology thanks to which, you can use your computer graphically.

-Remember that I said Wayland is the default display server in Ubuntu 17.10.
-It also means that there are more than one display servers available.
-And we can simply switch between them.
+Remember that I said Wayland is the default display server in Ubuntu.
+It also means that there are more than one display server available.
+And you can simply switch between them.
 No need to install anything new.

-In Ubuntu 17.10, restart your system.
+Restart your Ubuntu system.
 At the login screen, under the password field, you’ll see a gear icon.
 Just click on it and you’ll see two options here.

 The default Ubuntu means it will be using Wayland while Ubuntu on Xorg obviously means it will use Xorg.
 You can select Ubuntu on Xorg to use Xorg here.